So, then which one’s better for your business so you don’t make any costly mistakes?

-If so, Facebook is your unmatched clear-winner here.
+If so, Facebook is your unmatched clear winner here.

 Facebook has access to all these interest groups – and this information isn’t even particularly technical for their standards.
-You can target specific audiences and interests deeper and more specific than we’ve ever been able to before.
+You can target specific audiences and interests deeper and more precisely than we’ve ever been able to before.

 Without a doubt, it’s the preferred solution for advertising to a specific or niche audience.